FuelLabs/sway/docs/book/src/index.md

 **Q: How can I make a token?**

-Sway has mulitple native assets.
+Sway has multiple native assets.
 To mint a new native asset, check out the [native assets](./blockchain-development/native_assets.md) page.

 **Q: How can I make an NFT?**

-You can find an example of an NFT contract in Sway in the [Sway Applicatons repo](https://github.com/FuelLabs/sway-applications/tree/master/NFT).
+You can find an example of an NFT contract in Sway in the [Sway Applications repo](https://github.com/FuelLabs/sway-applications/tree/master/NFT).

 **Q: How can I test Sway code?**